 BS Education majors as listed for CEPS.

-History: Zhiguo Yang-Chair, Ryan Fischer, Victoria Houseman, Kurt Leichtle, Kiril Petkov, Christopher Simer and Thomas White
+History: Zhiguo Yang-Chair, Ryan Fischer, Victoria Houseman, Kiril Petkov, Christopher Simer, David Varel and Thomas White

 The Department of History and Philosophy offers courses and degrees for those who wish to learn how to read, think and write effectively.
 A degree in history is excellent preparation for careers in business, advertising, government, foreign service, international relations, publications, journalism and human services.
 It also is indicated for those who wish to pursue a career specifically in the field of history including teaching at the elementary, secondary, or college level, or working in museums, archives and libraries.
 Students take courses in a variety of periods, areas and topics.

 Majors are encouraged to participate in an internship program for practical preparation for a career.
 Various options are also offered for study abroad in other countries of the world as part of the degree.